Posted by Laura Hagen, HWFC Member-Owner

 Dad’s solution (the one which worked) – we ended up hearing second-hand from Mom, because Dad refused to talk about it at dinner that night – involved his grandfather’s shotgun …and a firm resolve to move THAT compost pile when he had time to get around to it.
 (Which never happened, gardens and greenhouses and priorities being what they are.)

 Now, weeds, I won’t even go into the subject of my Dad and weeds.
 Practical, he was a huge fan of black plastic and, also, straw mulch – which he grew and harvested – and an even bigger fan of one’s children being roped in (as often as possible) after school got out.

 After school, all the other kids had their transistors perched next to their school books on their desks at home.
-My brother and I, on the other hand, had to search for ours …digging with soil-encrusted fingers among the piles of straw and dying weeds we had just pulled, trying to fine tune the dial to AM 77 WABC’s Scott Muni [scroll to 1′ 57″ for a promo to join the Beatles’ fan club] and Dan Ingram [scroll here to 3′ 36″ for a “W A Beatles C” Beatles’ hits promo] and Cousin Brucie [click on the Airchexx icon below the article] and The Beatles.
+My brother and I, on the other hand, had to search for ours …pushing aside market pacs, fresh with new seedlings or digging with soil-encrusted fingers among the piles of dying weeds we had just pulled, trying to fine tune the dial to AM 77 WABC’s Scott Muni [scroll to 1′ 57″ for a promo to join the Beatles’ fan club] and Dan Ingram [scroll here to 3′ 36″ for a “W A Beatles C” Beatles’ hits promo] and Cousin Brucie [click on the Airchexx icon below the article] and The Beatles.

 …Listen, doo dah doo, do you want to know a secret, doo dah doo, Do you promise not to tell?
 Wo-o-o-oh, Closer, doo dah doo, let me whisper in your ear...